 What to do if my Samsung Galaxy won’t turn on after installing a third-party app?

-This is a very common issue and it is pretty much understandable that the reason your device is turning on is the third party application you recently installed in your Samsung Galaxy Device.
+This is a very common issue and it is pretty much understandable that the reason your device is turning on is the third-party application you recently installed on your Samsung Galaxy Device.
 However, this is clearly understandable after performing a boot in safe mode.
 But is it a bit difficult to perform a boot in safe mode when the phone is not turning on at all?
 So, in this case, you are advised to go for a factory reset as this will delete all the files, documents, apps everything from the device and leave it as the new branded one.
 Here is how to perform the factory reset using the hard keys.